 First though, it’s kind of been a while.
 I had surgery (I’ll write about that later) and life has been hectic with getting ourselves sorted out to move.
 We aren’t going far – just a bigger house for our big little family.
-Right now, I am sitting in my kitchen surrounded by piles of boxes that could cave in on me at any moment, listening to Olivier talking to his toys, and sipping a can of Coke.
+Right now, I am sitting in my kitchen surrounded by piles of boxes that could cave in on me at any moment, listening to my 3 year old son talking to his toys, and sipping a can of Coke.
 Avoiding packing more of those boxes is why I’m writing today.
 And also because I have a growing list of things to write about and people have been asking where the heck I went and did I quit blogging.
 No really.
 3 actual people wrote me to ask if I’m going to write again.
 In response to this huge demand I am making my return. 😉

 So.
 Moving.
 Who doesn’t love moving?
 I mean, apart from everyone rational who hates it on grounds of moving sucking.

 I tried to do the good mommy thing and communicate with my kids about what is going on.
 We have been reading books and reminding them that all of their toys and games and

 crap prized possessions are coming with us.
 We have been letting our oldest be sad and mad about leaving his school, and talking it out with him.
 We have been telling our second son that we are indeed bringing the video games with us every single day that he asks.
 We have been keeping the little two occupied despite most of their stuff already being in boxes.